 Camille Wimbish, Esq.

 Camille Wimbish is the Election Administration Director for Ohio Voice.
-She organizes statewide election protection efforts and coordinates the Ohio Fair Elections Network (OFEN), which advocates for modern election reforms and improved voter access.
+She organizes statewide election protection efforts and coordinates the Ohio Voter Rights Coalition which advocates for modern election reforms and improved voter access.
+Camille also coordinates the Ohio Fair Courts Alliance, which is dedicated to creating a court system that exemplifies and protects equity, fairness and justice for all.

-Camille has been a valued staff member of Ohio Voice since 2012, collaborating with table partners on programs that strengthen our democracy, including redistricting, fair courts and voter education.
+Camille has been a valued staff member of Ohio Voice since 2012, collaborating with organizations on programs that strengthen our democracy, including redistricting, fair courts and voter education.
+Prior to joining Ohio Voice, Camille was a litigation attorney in Cleveland and Columbus.
 She received her J.D. from The Ohio State University Moritz College of Law and her bachelor’s degree from Smith College.
-She lives in Gahanna with her husband and two young girls.
+She is a board member of the Columbus Zoo Association and previously served as a guardian ad litem for CASA Franklin County.
+Camille and her husband Bruce are raising their two mighty girls to dream their biggest dreams and speak truth to power.

 James is Ohio Voice’s Deputy Director, and works in close partnership with the Executive Director to set and meet organizational goals and budgets, develop strong relationships with partners and other stakeholders, and more.